Skip to main content

 Research confirmed XState v5 supports full snapshot persistence:

 This “wake up, react, persist, sleep” pattern makes XState viable for Edge Function execution without requiring a long-running process.
-However, for the Encore Health OS architecture, this should remain reserved for future use (consistent with the existing “experimental” designation) — the automation-executor + fw_workflow_executions model is simpler and already implemented.
+However, for the Encore OS architecture, this should remain reserved for future use (consistent with the existing “experimental” designation) — the automation-executor + fw_workflow_executions model is simpler and already implemented.
 XState persistence becomes relevant when/if complex client-side workflow UIs need server-synchronized state.

 Appendix D: Industry Sources